marccarre/jquery-multi-status-bar/README.md

   - no object is provided;
   - the sum of values in the provided object is zero.
 - Does not show categories for which the value is zero.
+- Option to show/hide the legend.

 ----

 **Backlog**:
-- Option to show/hide the legend
 - Option to show/hide numbers in the bar
 - Option to show/hide numbers in the legend
 - Harmonize width differences caused by ceiling/rounding errors